How to Keep a Tent Cool: A Guide for Summer Camping

 Canvas Tents

-There’s something about the way the natural fibers allow for air circulation that just keeps the interior cooler on those scorching days.
+There’s something about the way the natural fibers in canvas tents allow for air circulation that just keeps the interior cooler on those scorching days.

 Sure, they might weigh more and take longer to set up, but once you’re in, you’re in for a treat.
 These tents are built to last and can weather a storm better than most.
 Plus, they tend to be roomier, giving you a spacious, cool, and comfortable haven to retreat to.